 - Identify risk factors and warning signs within a developmental and social context that relate to violence and troubling behaviors in children.

-- List the statues, regulations and policies relating to a safe nonviolent school climate.
+- List the statutes, regulations and policies relating to a safe nonviolent school climate.

 - Discuss behaviors and effective classroom management techniques and other supports that promote a nonviolent school climate and enhance learning, character education, citizenship and civility.